conchyliculture/webwatchr/README.md

 # WebWatchr

-Silly script to periodically check webpages modifications.
+Silly script to periodically check webpage changes.

 No bullshit gem from hell.